gdepeute/dae.notes/cust.iqgeo.md

   - Bob asked for (non-binding) "term sheet" in order to use for fundraising.
 They hit cash flow positive this past year.
 Even if pricing TBD.

-  - Will need Japanese localization
+  - Will need Japanese localization, IQgeo could potentially do some of the translation work

+  - Pricing
+    - Depends on functionality
+    - They support "view-only" users, 3 different tiers
+    - Viewer, Action, Full-Access
+    - Requested pricing models for Japan